 You do not need an appointment to attend on these days, you simply need to arrive between the times specified with some ID showing your age.
 Please dress for the weather, as at busy times you may have to wait in a queue outside for your vaccine.

 14.10.21- Please note that walk-ins are now only available for 1st Covid vaccine doses.
 All 2nd doses must now be booked before you attend a vaccination site, these can be booked via 119 or online.

 Message to our Patients

 Due to the coronavirus outbreak, ways of accessing the surgery have been different.
 We would like to remind our patients that:

-- Face-to-face appointments are available to all patients, but you will be asked to discuss your conditions over the phone first to assess what would be most appropriate for you.
+- Face-to-face appointments are available to all patients, but you may be asked to discuss your conditions over the phone first to assess what would be most appropriate for you.

-- We are only booking same day GP appointments at the moment.
+- We are mainly booking same day GP appointments at the moment.
 This is to reduce the risk of last minute cancellations, if any staff members cannot attend work at short notice due to; symptoms, isolation etc. However, we have now introduced a small number of appointments that are available to book 1 and 2 days in advance, please ask our receptionist about availability of these appointments.

 - You can also call NHS 111.

 Nurse appointments are a mixture of both face to face and telephone appointments, the type you require depends on the reason for your visit to our nurses.
 Our reception team will be able to help you with your nurses appoinment before booking.

 Please note: Our reception staff and administration team are experiencing a high volume of calls and as a result your wait time might be longer than normal.